-Despite endless inspirational quotes over sunsets and ocean shorelines, you might not know precisely what “being present” means.
+Despite endless inspirational quotes pasted over ocean photography, you might not know precisely what “being present” means in its advanced mindfulness form.

 I used to experience presence as primarily a mental thing: shifting my attention to what’s happening now, instead of thinking about the past or future.